Designer First Aid Solutions

 - Burns greater than 10% in an adult

-- Burns to
+- Burns to the face

 - Hands, feet